In the constellation Virgo

 3c273 was cataloged in the 1950s as a strong source of radio waves (hence its name: object 273 in the third Cambridge catalog of radio sources).
 Later, astronomers also discovered a star-like point of light at the same position in the sky.
 It and several similar objects were described as quasi-stellar objects, which was later shortened to quasar.

-When they analyzed the light of 3c273, though, it looked like no other star astronomers had ever seen.
+When astronomers analyzed the light of 3c273, though, it looked like no other star they had ever seen.
 The "fingerprints" of various chemical elements found in ordinary stars were nowhere to be found.
 Instead, the patterns of bright and dark lines in its spectrum appeared to be random and indecipherable.